bangarangler/Sprint-Challenge--Testing-jon-palacio/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe defines a block of code where you will write tests for that specific thins.
+It lets you declare and have a nice visual break down of whats going on. the it actually runs the test and is used to test the actual code
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
-1. Mention three types of automated tests.
+TDD i think is useful for flushing out and reducing bugs before production.
+I see the benefit. that being said currently it's just not my cup of tea.
+I would just test and test and never build anything.
+I see how it's important and also how it takes lots of time.
+1. Mention three types of automated tests. unit tests, integration tests, component testing.
+1 simple and fast wrote by devs.
+2. test for how code integrates or breaks during integration.
+3. test components and how they render/ work or don't work.

 ## Project Set Up